-If you create the ControlLogix configuration automatically when you Auto Configure the S908 network, these items are mapped by default to ClxSlot 15 and below.
+If you create the ControlLogix configuration automatically when you Auto Config the S908 network, these items are mapped by default to ClxSlot 15.

 If you map the diagnostic data to a separate connection, use a long RPI to reduce the Ethernet traffic, since the diagnostics do not need to be updated as frequently as I/O data.